gitRepositoryForCS/Android_App_with_AppEngine_MapReduce/README.md

 (Support Android 4-7, API level 18-24)

 To run the whole project, there are several accounts needed: <br />
--project in app engine <br />
+- project in app engine <br />
--project in firebase   <br />
+- project in firebase   <br />
--bucket in google cloud storage  <br />
+- bucket in google cloud storage  <br />
 - follow the link below to get a configuration file and put it in the folder ../musicPlayer/mp/app  <br />
 https://developers.google.com/identity/sign-in/android/start-integrating    <br />
--follow the link below to get SHA-1 of your app signing certificate    <br />
+- follow the link below to get SHA-1 of your app signing certificate    <br />
 https://developers.google.com/android/guides/client-auth     <br />